jchristn/LoggingModule/README.md

 log.Alert("We're going everywhere!");
 ```

-When using ```FileLoggingMode.FileWithDate```, LoggingModule with append ```.yyyyMMdd``` to the supplied filename in ```LogFilename```.
-When using ```FileLoggingMode.SingleLogFile```, the filename is left untouched.
+When using `FileLoggingMode.FileWithDate`, LoggingModule with append `.yyyyMMdd to the supplied filename in `LogFilename.
+When using `FileLoggingMode.SingleLogFile`, the filename is left untouched.

-## Supported Environments

-Tested and works well in Windows in .NET Framework 4.5.2 or later or .NET Core.
-Tested and works well in Linux and OSX environments, too.
-Should work well in Mono environments.
-You may want to use the Mono Ahead-of-time compiler (AOT).

-This package has also been tested with PaperTrail.
-Realistically, any cloud syslog server should work.

 ## Changing Console Message Color

+Colors are disabled by default to ensure compatibility across different operating systems and environments.

-If you wish to change the colors used by the library, modify the ```Settings.Colors``` property.
-A variable of type ```ColorScheme``` exists for each severity level.
-To disable colors, set ```Settings.EnableColors``` to false.
+If you wish to enable colors and change the colors used by the library, set `Settings.EnableColors` to `true` and modify the `Settings.Colors` property.
+A variable of type `ColorScheme` exists for each severity level.
+To disable colors, set `Settings.EnableColors` to false.

 ```csharp
 log.Settings.EnableColors = true;